 She decided to wear one, misunderstood, short, old, pleated, gray, denim, skirt.

-However, ordering adjective according to the above rule is impossible when an adjective modifies another adjective and/or the noun is compound.
+However, ordering adjectives according to the above rule is impossible when an adjective modifies another adjective and/or the noun is compound.

 The real time operating system failed.
 The time operating real system failed.
 The operating time real system failed.